jenlabossiere/SoftwareEngineeringA2/README.md

 #Classes:
-parsingStringFunction.negativeThoughtsOrGoals(userMessage) - returns 'negative' or 'goals' as the user responds to TherapistJen
+parsingStringFunction.negativeThoughtsOrGoals(userMessage) - returns 'negative' or 'goals' as the user responds to TherapistJen.

-parsingStringFunction.questionOrStatement(userMessage) - determines if the userMessage is a question or a statement and returns 'question' or 'statement'
+parsingStringFunction.questionOrStatement(userMessage) - determines if the userMessage is a question or a statement and returns 'question' or 'statement'.

 NLP_For_Training.main(userInput) - analyses the userInput and returns a matrix counting the presneces of each flagged word.
-Formatted for use as input for the Neural Network
+Formatted for use as input for the Neural Network.

-JenDatabaseQueryTechniques.
+JenDatabaseQueryTechniques.getResponse(sOrQ, feeling, subject, questionNum) - uses input to query the SQL database for the appropriate response.

+JenDatabaseQueryTechniques.searchStringFor(userMessage, synonym) - searches userMessage for synonym and returns true if the synonym is contained within userMessage.
+Return false otherwise.

+JenDatabaseQueryTechniques.getFeeling(userMessage) - associates userMessage with a catagory of feeling.
+Returns string.